MewsSystems/gitbook-connector-api/operations/_objects.md

 # Common objects

-These are JSON and other common object definitions shared by operations across the API.
+These are JSON object definitions and other JSON entities shared by operations across the API.

 ### Time interval